neuropoly/intranet.neuro.polymtl.ca/_sources/data/dataset-curation.md

 ## Building the `derivatives` datasets

-First, it is important to understand what are [BIDS derivatives](https://bids-specification.readthedocs.io/en/stable/05-derivatives/01-introduction.html#bids-derivatives) folders:
+First, it is important to understand what are [BIDS derivatives](https://bids.neuroimaging.io/getting_started/folders_and_files/derivatives.html).

 > Derivatives are outputs of common processing pipelines, capturing data and meta-data sufficient for a researcher to understand and (critically) reuse those outputs in subsequent processing.
 Standardizing derivatives is motivated by use cases where formalized machine-readable access to processed data enables higher level processing.